Previous Next

 Join us and thousands of other believers from around the world December 16th praying for Bahrain National Day.

-• Bahrain means "two bodies of water": the salt water ocean surrounding the 30 plus islands is one body of water, and the other is the fresh water from underground rivers from Saudi Arabia that used to spring up in the various oases in Bahrain and even in the ocean offshore.
-Because of its location in the center of Gulf shipping, Bahrain has been cosmopolitan and free-thinking for centuries.
+• Bahrain means "two bodies of water": the saltwater gulf surrounding the 30 plus islands is one body of water, and the other is the fresh water from underground rivers from Saudi Arabia that used to spring up in the various oases in Bahrain and even in the ocean offshore.
+Because of its location in the center of Gulf shipping, Bahrain has been cosmopolitan for centuries.

 Bahrain was a British protectorate for 100 plus years before regaining its independence in 1971.
 In the 1890s, Samuel Zwemer and the Arabian/American Mission entered Bahrain building the first hospital and school in the Gulf.

+The royal family and most Bahraini elites are Sunni Muslims.
+Shia Muslims comprise most of Bahrain's citizen population and have often complained of being politically and economically marginalized, at times resulting in political unrest and protests.
 Bahrain is an oasis of freedom compared to the other Gulf countries which are much more restrictive.
 As a Muslim country, open evangelism is not allowed, but Christians can worship and have a significant degree of freedom to serve God and the people in Bahrain.

 Bahrain Prayer Videos